AviatrixSystems/Docs/HowTos/FAQ.rst

 offers a superior solution.
 Geo VPN enables a VPN user to connect to a nearest VPC that hosts Aviatrix VPN gateway.

-To enable Geo VPN, go to OpenVPN -> GEO VPN.
+To enable Geo VPN, go to OpenVPN® -> GEO VPN.

 Also check out `this link for help. <http://docs.aviatrix.com/HowTos/GeoVPN.html>`_